Innovative EMIR Reporting Solution

 Do you report directly to a TR for EMIR reporting?

-Firms can report directly to a TR or use a delegated third party such as Cappitech by S&P Global.
-According to EMIR rules, delegated third parties are able to report on behalf of their clients, with the vast majority of financial companies using an intermediary.
+Firms can report directly to a TR or use a delegated third party such as Cappitech.
+According to EMIR rules, delegated third parties can report on behalf of their clients, with the vast majority of financial companies using an intermediary.

 Will you be penalized for not reporting?